-The AgentFactory tool allows the automatic generation of the pattern code for both the JADE and FIPA-OS platforms.
+The AgentFactory tool allows the automatic generation of the pattern code for both the JADE and FIPA-OS that are among the most diffused FIPA compliant agent platforms.
 This has been obtained using a meta-pattern language description of the elements of our pattern repository.

-All of the features of each agent/behavior pattern (that can be different from one platform to the other), are named with a meta-label.
-For example the agent super-class that is named "AgentShell", becomes "Agent" in the JADE code instantiation and so on.
-When the tool generates the code, it applies a pre-transformation in which all the meta-labels are substituted by the correct names.
+All of the features of each agent/tasks pattern (that can be different from one platform to the other), are named with a meta-label.
+For example the agent super-class that is named "AgentShell", becomes "Agent" in the JADE code instantiation and "FIPAAgent" in the FIPA-OS one.
+When the tool generates the code, it applies a pre-transformation in which all the meta-labels are substituted by the correct names